exoad/yttriuslang.c/README.txt

   "TT_YXX_strate_nameq” which is used as an allocator for a standard strategy that is suggested to be compiled as a specific paging callback.

+Runtime Environments (Y++):
+If the programmer chooses to use a runtime of any kind when bundling their program, they may choose to compile with a runtime, which only come in 64 bit flavors.

+"Caregiver"
+The caregiver runtime env. provides memory paging management and JIT optimizations for linking with any libraries.
+This is the most simple and lightweight runtime that can be linked with a Yttrius program.

+"GC Runtime"
+The GC runtime provides a very basic gabrage collection system and can be inteprolated with other runtimes.
+It handles a generational heap of all avaliable information, where it follows similar guidelines to a JVM young and old pruning GC.
+However, due to garbage collection, there is a Stop the world event ans extra CPU is used when there is a GC event.
+This runtime is experimental and should be used with care.
+It is not recommended to use this runtime as Y++ already features highly intuitive memory allocation along with compiler optimized dealloc and free calls.

+"Virtualized"
+Virtualized runtime provides the programmer with a AOT runtime that can be able to simulate the behavior of different machine information.
+For example it can simulate different register sizes and bit endianess.
+However due to this high avaliability for customization, many system level directives are disabled when the compiler is compiled with the top level argument "-virtual" which forces the compiler to adapt the code for the virtualized environment.
+The compiler thus outputs a special file that can be specifically read by the desired virtualization runtime.
+This file format may vary between vendor, but the code is treated as "bytecode" and features minimal code optimizations.

 Copyright (C) Jack Meng 2023
 -------------------------------------------